-- 1. The Board shall have eight (8) directors who will be elected by the Voting Stockholders as outlined in the Association Bylaws.
-Additionally, the Board may appoint Outside Directors to fulfill FCA requirements and meet the needs of the Board.
-The stockholder elected directors must always constitute more than 60% of the total Board composition as required by FCA regulations. - Association Bylaws state that the Board is responsible for appointment or dismissal of the appointed directors.
+- 1. The Board has a 10 person membership (8 stockholder elected and 2 appointed) as outlined in the Association Bylaws, although the Board retains discretion under the Bylaws to appoint additional appointed directors provided that the stockholder elected directors constitute no less than 60% of the Board as required by FCA regulations. - a) Association Bylaws state that the Board is responsible for appointment or dismissal of the appointed directors.
 Further details are covered in the Bylaws and the Association's Policy on Selection of Appointed Director. - b) Additionally, the Bylaws cover conditions whereby stockholder elected directors may be removed or dismissed and the Board is responsible for addressing midterm vacancies as provided for within the Association Bylaws.